mgcrea/angular-strap/readme.md

 }
 ```

+Note that [`map`](http://requirejs.org/docs/api.html#config-map) is used instead of `path`, allowing AngularStrap modules to resolve dependencies internally within the package.

 You'll also have to provide various dependencies to AngularStrap's common module using a shim similar to the following.
 (It's an exercise to the reader to locate and include the dependencies you'll need.)

 ```javascript